tembo-io/website/src/content/docs/product/stacks/AI/VectorDB/maintenance.md

 The trigger-based method is just that - it creates [triggers](https://www.postgresql.org/docs/current/sql-createtrigger.html) on the source table which handle generating embeddings for the raw text whenever a new row is inserted or an existing row is updated.

-The interval-based method uses a cron-like syntax to check for updates on a recurring basis.
+The interval-based method uses a cron-like syntax to check for updates on a recurring basis and is made possible by [pg_cron](https://github.com/citusdata/pg_cron).

 In both cases, when there are new records without embeddings or existing records have been updated, jobs are enqueued to [pgmq](https://github.com/tembo-io/pgmq) to update the embeddings.
  A background worker handles the upsert of the embeddings accordingly, and all the compute of the transform of text to embeddings happens on separate compute infrastructure than Postgres,